Thanksgiving is a time for traditions, and Chocolate Chip Pumpkin Bread is a tradition for our family. This quick bread comes together fast and tasty!

 - 4 eggs, room temperature

-- 1 15oz canned pumpkin (not pie filling)
+- 1 can canned pumpkin (15 oz), not pie filling

 - Whisk the dry ingredients together in a large mixing Add sugar, oil, eggs, pumpkin purée and water and mix only until just incorporated.
-Add chocolate chips, then pour batter into prepared pans.
+Add chocolate chips, then pour batter into prepared pans (don’t fill pans higher than 2/3 full).

 I recently found my old recipe I had used for years…you can see how well loved (and adapted over the years) it was.
 There was one year when I accidentally bought a large-sized (29 oz) can of pumpkin, so I added the 2nd recipe you see in the picture for Pumpkin Gingerbread Loaves (I couldn’t let that extra pumpkin go to waste!).
 The only real difference between my old recipe and the one above is the addition of more baking spices and the reduction in the amount of sugar needed, and both those changes are for the better, I believe.